serena351/df_capstone/README.md

 ## **Technologies Used**
 - **Programming Language:** Python
 - **Database:** PostgreSQL
-- **Data Sources:**
+- **Data Source:**
-  - **API:**
+  - **Medium API:**

 - **Python Libraries:**
   - `requests`: For interacting with APIs.
   - `pandas`: For data manipulation and cleaning.
-  - `SQLAlchemy`: For database interaction.
+  - `sqlalchemy`: For database interaction.
   - `numpy`: For numerical computations.
   - `dotenv`: To handle environment variables (API keys, DB credentials).

 ## **ETL Pipeline Breakdown**

 ### **1. Data Extraction**
+- Article data
--
+- User data

 ### **2. Data Transformation**
 - Handle missing data and clean the dataset.
-- Create additional features.
+- Create additional features / add insights.

 ### **3. Data Loading**
-- Store the cleaned and transformed data into a PostgreSQL database.
+- Store the cleaned and transformed data into the `pagila` PostgreSQL database.

 ### **4. Data Analysis**
 - Basic exploratory analysis using SQL queries or in a Jupyter notebook.